 Janet thoughtfully agreed to be interviewed here on Where She Is prior to her retreat presentation.
 On Tuesday, December 13, I provided readers with an introduction to her life and work, and followed that up with a three part interview.
-This is the third and final installment of the interview.
-Part one is here and part two is here.
+This is part three of the interview.
+Part One is here and Part Two is here.

 My questions are in bold, Janet’s answers are in regular type.

 I have noticed that while men often remain in a ministerial position at a church for much of their careers, most of the women I know do not.
 So many of the ordained women I know over 40 have left church positions to serve in other capacities, such as being a chaplain, or leading some other type of faith oriented organization.

 I suspect this is because women pastors/ministers/priests still suffer greatly under various expressions of patriarchy.
 Women pastors I’ve spoken to often talk about pay inequality and lack of respect (often outright hostility) from certain congregants.

 Has this been your observation?
 Do you know any women who have stuck it out?
 What was your motivation when you left your last paid ministerial position more than 15 years ago?

 Yes, I agree that there is still a great deal of resistance to women in the role of senior pastor in a church.

 I have known women who have stuck it out, even some who have “climbed the ladder” to the top rungs of tall steeple city churches.
 They have been leaders in their regions (presbyteries) and at the national level (General Assembly).
 Along with their clear gifts for pastoral ministry and congregational leadership, the ones I know shine with a palpable spiritual power.
 Parish pastor has so obviously been their home.